 What will it cost?
-A night at the Al Murooj Grand Hotel will cost approximate $110USD per night plus taxes for a family of 4 in two interconnecting rooms, or an executive suite with fold-out sofa bed $100USD plus taxes.
+A night at the Al Murooj Grand Hotel will cost approximately $110USD per night plus taxes for a family of 4 in two interconnecting rooms, or an executive suite with a fold-out sofa bed $100USD plus taxes.

 Family-sized hotel apartments in Muscat

-As a larger family of 5, we find any sort of hotel city stay challenging due to the number of beds we need.
-More often than not a serviced hotel apartment is the better option for us when we are staying more than a night.
+As a larger family of five, we find any sort of hotel city stay challenging due to the number of beds we need.
+More often than not, a serviced hotel apartment is the better option for us when we are staying more than a night.

-An apartment option in Muscat offers not only enough bed space for everyone but the convenience of being next to shopping malls and food, self-catering (though don’t hold your breath on what cooking utensils you may actually get!) and facilities such as pools and kids playgrounds.
+An apartment in Muscat offers not only enough bed space for everyone but the convenience of being next to shopping malls and food, self-catering (though don’t hold your breath on what cooking utensils you may get!) and facilities such as pools and kids’ playgrounds.
 Here are a few to try if you’re in a larger group:

 Millennium Executive Apartments (4*)

 What will it cost?
-A night at the Millennium Executive Apartments for a family of 4 in a 2 bedroom apartment plus breakfast included is around $240USD per night plus taxes.
+A night at the Millennium Executive Apartments for a family of 4 in a two-bedroom apartment plus breakfast included is around $240USD per night plus taxes.

 Coral Muscat Hotel & Apartments (4*)

-What to expect: This is a very spacious and new apartment complex in a convenient location for many of Muscats attractions.
-You can have the convenience of a kitchenette in your room and still access pool and leisure facilities.
-This is one of our top value picks for Muscat!
+What to expect: This is a very spacious new apartment complex in a convenient location for many Muscat attractions.
+You can have the convenience of a kitchenette in your room and still access the pool and leisure facilities.
+This is one of our top-value picks for Muscat!

 What will it cost?
 Large one-bedroom apartments at the Coral Muscat Hotel & Apartments can cater for up 4 with fold-out couch starting from as little as $82USD plus taxes per night